openstack/i18n/doc/source/translation_tips.rst

 Where a string is used in source code?
 ======================================

-It is important to know how a string you are translating is used in a corresponding source code for better quality of translations.
+It is important to understand how an original string is used in the source code with contextual knowledge for better quality of translations.
-Unfortunately Zanata translation interface shows no information about a corresponding location in a source code now.
+Unfortunately Zanata translation interface does not show where a target string is used in a source code correspondingly.

-You can know the location in a source code by checking the POT file in a corresponding git repository.
+You can find the location in a source code by checking the POT file in a corresponding git repository.

-Zanata project and git repository are 1-to-1 mapping and ``http://git.openstack.org/cgit/openstack/<Zanata-project-name>/``.
+Zanata project and git repository are one-to-one relationship.
+If Zanata project name is ``<Zanata-project-name>``, the corresponding git repository location is ``http://git.openstack.org/cgit/openstack/<Zanata-project-name>/``.
-If you are translating ``horizon``, the git repository is found at http://git.openstack.org/cgit/openstack/horizon/.
+For example, if you are translating ``horizon``, the git repository is found at http://git.openstack.org/cgit/openstack/horizon/.

 POT file exists at ``<module-name>/locale/<Zanata-document-name>.pot``.